newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/cemetery-certificate.md

 urlSlug: cemetery-certificate
 name: Apply for Your Certificate of Authority
 webflowName: "Cemetery: Certificate of Authority"
-summaryDescriptionMd: You need a certificate of authority to own and operate a cemetery business in New Jersey.
+summaryDescriptionMd: To own and operate a cemetery company in New Jersey, you need a Certificate of Authority.
+Your cemetery company must be a nonprofit.
 industryId:
   - cemetery
 callToActionText: Apply for My Certificate of Authority